ToxPuro/astaroth/README.md

 > If your MPI has been setup incorrectly or does not support CUDA-aware communication, you can try building Astaroth without RDMA support with `cmake -DUSE_CUDA_AWARE_MPI=OFF ..`.
 Note that without CUDA-aware support, communication is routed through CPU memory which gives notably worse performance than communicating directly between GPUs.

+I have issues with IBM Power PCs

+> This may be due to `utils` library requiring vectorization.
+You can try replacing `-mavx` with `-maltivec` or `-mcpu=native` in `src/utils/CMakeLists.txt`.
+Otherwise, the `core` library does not use vectorization, so using Astaroth without the `utils` component should be possible.

 How do I contribute?

 > See [Contributing](CONTRIBUTING.md).